cozy/cozy-banks/docs/dev.md

 ```

 ### Build and run the mobile app
+To be able to start the mobile app on an emulator or a real device, you can follow [this guide](https://gist.github.com/drazik/11dfe2014a6b967821df93b9e10353f4).

 To build the mobile app, you first have to run one of the following commands: